-The 10 Best French Restaurants in Dallas — Bishop Arts, Uptown, Lower Greenville, and More Great Spots
+The 10 Best French Restaurants in Dallas — Uptown, Knox, Oak Lawn, and More Great Spots

 Dallas, TX 75205 | Map

-One of Dallas restauranteur Stephan Courseau’s three Knox Street spots (Up on Knox and Georgie are the other two), Le Bilboquet Dallas is a spin-off of the New York City favorite.
-Known for its French wine, crab and avocado salad, and Cajun chicken, “Le Bib” (as the locals call it) makes it easy to post up with a glass of champagne and pretend you’re in Europe.
+One of Dallas restauranteur Stephan Courseau’s three Knox Street spots (Knox Bistro and Georgie are the other two), Le Bilboquet Dallas is a spin-off of the New York City favorite.
+Known for its French wine, crab, and avocado salad, and Cajun chicken, “Le Bib” (as the locals call it) makes it easy to post up with a glass of champagne and pretend you’re in Europe.

-This Lake Highlands French bistro was founded by executive chef Erin Willis in 2019.
-The cozy spot in Lakeside Village Shopping Center serves dinner, and brunch on Sundays only.
-The dinner menu includes authentic French dishes like twice baked gruyere soufflé, chicken paillard, and loup en croute (salmon, shrimp, and spinach mousse in puff pastry).

 This North Dallas spot is known for its elegant French cuisine cooked up by chef Jean-Marie Cadot, a Paris-native.
 On the menu, you’ll find everything from fois gras to escargot, but the stand-out items include the sea bass, crab cake, and filet mignon.